go101/go101/pages/generics/777-operations-on-values-of-type-parameter-types.md

 By my understanding, this requirement is in order to make subsequent operations on the made containers (they are channels in the above example) always legal.
-For example, to prevent make sure a value received from the made channel has a specified type (either a type parameter, or an ordinary type).
+For example, to make sure a value received from the made channel has a specified type (either a type parameter, or an ordinary type).

 Personally, I think the requirement is over strict.